corndeladmin/DevOps-Unit-11-Workshop/Globex-Database/README.md

 If it isn't, run `docker start module-10-container` to start it.
 If you stop the container for any reason (e.g. restarting your machine) you'll need to run this command.

-Connect to the database with the following details:
+You can connect to the database with the following details:
 ```
 Server name: `localhost`
 Port Number: 5432